salrashid123/golang-jwt-tpm/README.md

 # ssh to VM

-## this library uses go-tpm-tools which...unfortunatley requires the folloing ONLY on the system
+## this library uses go-tpm-tools which...unfortunately requires the following ONLY on the system
 ## that generates the JWT;  any verifier just needs the public key
 ##  https://github.com/google/go-tpm-tools#trousers-errors-when-building-server
 apt-get update && apt-get install gcc libtspi-dev